finance-quote/finance-quote/CONTRIBUTING.md

 never return information about stocks that were not requested, even if you fetch and/or process that information.

+## Editor Settings

+As an OpenSource project, there have been many contributors to Finance::Quote.
+Which means a variety of text editors and coding styles can be found.
+We ask that if a module is being modified, that contributors follow the formatting and indenting style of the original author.

+One way to satisfy this is to take note of things like vi/vim modeline commands or Emacs file variables that previous authors may have included.

+For example I primarily use vim and include the following modeline near the top of most scripts and code.

+`# vi: set ts=4 sw=4 noai ic expandtab showmatch showmode:`

+The equivalent for Emacs may be:

+`# -*- tab-width: 4; indent-tabs-mode: nil; c-basic-offset: 4; case-fold-search: nil; -*-`

 ## Using your new module

 Using your new module is easy.
 Normally when using Finance::Quote you'd